jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-04-23-the-future-of-programming-by-uncle-bob-martin.md

 at about 9:00

-> When he started programming in the 70's, half of the programmers were women.
+> During the early days of software, roughly half of the programmers were women!

 at about 13:00